WismutHansen/READ2ME/README.md

 - [x] language detection and voice selection based on detected language (currently only works for edge-tts).
 - [x] Add support for handling of pdf files
 - [x] Add support for local text-to-speech (TTS) engine like StyleTTS2.
-- [x] Add support for LLM-based text processing like summarization with local LLMs through Ollama or the OpenAI API
+- [x] Add support for LLM-based text processing like podcast transcript with local LLMs through Ollama or the OpenAI API
+- [x] Add support for F5-TTS
 - [ ] Add support for automatic image captioning using local vision models or the OpenAI API
-- [ ] Add support for F5-TTS

 ## Acknowledgements

 I would like to thank the following repositories and authors for their inspiration and code:

+- [F5-TTS](https://github.com/PasiKoodaa/F5-TTS.git) - Currently the best open weights TTS model!
-- [stylyetts2](https://github.com/yl4579/StyleTTS2) - One of the best open source TTS engines, and really fast if using NVIDIA/CUDA
+- [stylyetts2](https://github.com/yl4579/StyleTTS2) - A great open source TTS engine, and really fast if using NVIDIA/CUDA
 - [piperTTS](https://github.com/rhasspy/piper) - Another good local TTS engine that also works on low spec systems
 - [AlwaysReddy](https://github.com/ILikeAI/AlwaysReddy) - Thanks to these guys, I got piper TTS working in my project
 - [rvc-python](https://pypi.org/project/rvc-python/) - For improving generated speech